krypticlogan/SDL_ttf/README.md

 # SDL_ttf but with the zig build system
+This is a fork of boubl's origin linkage.
+Updated to zig 0.15.1

 This is a port of [SDL_ttf](https://github.com/libsdl-org/SDL_ttf) to the zig build system, to use it with the zig package manager.